The Welsh Government has set Pembrokeshire a target to recycle 70% by 2025. To achieve this, we are making changes to your recycling collections.

-We will be delivering the new recycling containers to every household included on the Kerbside sort scheme, if you have not received a set these can be requested via firstname.lastname@example.org
+We have delivered the new recycling containers to every household included on the Kerbside sort scheme, if you have not received a set these can be requested via firstname.lastname@example.org

 We are not reducing your waste and recycling collection service.
 We are asking that the same amount of waste be presented at the kerbside for collection, just in a different way.

 The service change aims to encourage people to recycle as much as possible and only use their residual (non-recyclable) bags for things that cannot be recycled.
 Your recycling will be collected weekly, along with your food caddies, meaning that a significant amount of your waste will be taken from your household every week.